Premenstrual Syndrome (PMS) and PMDD (Premenstrual Dysphoric Disorder)

-Address the root cause of the problem; don’t settle for just easing symptoms.
-PMS is caused by nutrient deficiencies, blood sugar instability, hormonal imbalances and/or hormone fluctuations throughout a woman’s menstrual cycle.
+Address the root cause of the problem; don’t settle for just easing the symptoms.
+PMS is caused by nutrient deficiencies, blood sugar instability, hormonal imbalances, and/or hormone fluctuations throughout a woman’s menstrual cycle.

 7 Best Natural Remedies for PMS

-- Plastics, pollutants and animal fats contain hormones or hormone-like chemicals.
-Avoid them by:
+- Avoid plastics, pollutants and animal fats because they contain hormones or hormone-like chemicals:

-- Storing food and drinks in glass containers
+- Store food and drinks in glass containers, not plastic

-- Avoiding petroleum-based personal care products like baby oil, foundation and lipstick
+- Avoid petroleum-based personal care products like baby oil, foundation, and lipstick

-- B vitamins help your liver to metabolize estrogen, they support your adrenals (your stress glands) and help you make serotonin, your mood-elevating neurotransmitter.
+- B vitamins help your liver to metabolize estrogen, they support your adrenals and HPA axis (your stress glands) and help you make serotonin, your mood-elevating neurotransmitter.